Estimate Time5 min

 HSA contributions are tax-deductible.
 You can also be reimbursed for qualified medical expenses tax-free, and any investment growth is tax-free.1 Over-contributing can lead to unexpected tax penalties.

 There's no time limit on when you can take money out of your HSA.
 If you don’t need it for health care expenses now, you can save and invest it for health care in future years, or in retirement, when it's likely to come in handy.
-The rule is that the HSA must have been opened before the expenses were incurred.
+The rule is the HSA must have been opened before the expenses were incurred.
 Be sure to save your receipts (or get an annual summary from your insurance carrier) to show that expenses were qualified and when they happened.

 Health care flexible spending accounts (HCFSA)